Summary

 Its greatest strength is the enormous media database.
 Cision puts over one million media contacts at your fingertips, allowing you to quickly find and connect with journalists, influencers, and industry thought leaders.
 Pair that capability with PR Newswire’s distribution power, and your message can reach almost anyone.

 But Cision goes beyond databases and distribution.
 Its analytics tools deliver real insights into your PR performance.
-These tools link earned media coverage to actual business outcomes.
+These tools link earned media metrics to actual business outcomes.
 Need to prove that your campaign drove traffic or boosted conversions?
 Cision can provide the data to back you up.

 However, the platform has its downsides.
 Pricing is high, and you’ll typically face strict, annual contracts that can be tough to exit.
 Read every detail before signing.
 Trust me, the fine print matters here.
 Another issue is the interface, which feels outdated compared to competitors.
 This can be a real obstacle if your team doesn’t have dedicated analysts or when you’re onboarding new team members.